andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 - WebSockets supports a bidirectional communication, while Server-Sent Events supports only communication from the server to the client
 - WebSockets is a low-level protocol, while Server-Sent Events is based on HTTP and so it doesn't require additional settings in the network infrastructure
-- WebSockets supports binary data transfer, while Server-Sent Events supports only text-based data transfer; if you want to transfer binary data via Server-Sent Events you need to encode it in Base64
+- WebSockets supports binary data transfer, while Server-Sent Events supports only text-based data transfer; if we want to transfer binary data via Server-Sent Events we need to encode it in Base64
 - The combination of low-level protocol and support of binary data transfer makes WebSockets more suitable than Server-Sent Events for applications requiring real-time binary data transfer as may happen in gaming or other similar application types

 ## Summary